Support for Carers in Clackmannanshire

 The Princess Royal Trust for Carers Centreprovides information, advice and support for carers in Clackmannanshire.
 Their local office is at Ludgate House, Mar Place, Alloa, FK10 2AD, tel.
 01259 226839.

-You can also refer to the document Carers and their rights: the law relating to carers which is available on the Carers UK website.
+The document Carers and their rights: the law relating to carers is also available via the Carers UK website.

 We have a separate web page containing information about Young Carers.